tago-io/sdk-python/docs/source/Account/Run/Run_Types.rst

         | When `status` is `true`, the value here will be the same as the one in `value`.
         | When `status` is `false`, the value here can is either stale or there was an error
-        | opying the provided `value` in the DNS provider's record.
+        | copying the provided `value` in the DNS provider's record.

 .. _CustomDomainResponse: